SN 1572: Initial radio detection

-The X-ray observation
+X-ray observation

 An X-ray source designated Cepheus X-1 (or Cep X-1) was detected by the Uhuru X-ray observatory at 4U 0022+63.
 Earlier catalog designations are X120+2 and XRS 00224+638.
 Cepheus X-1 is actually in the constellation Cassiopeia, and it is SN 1572, the Tycho SNR.

 Optical detection

 The supernova remnant of B Cas was discovered in the 1960s by scientists with a Palomar Mountain telescope as a very faint nebula.
 It was later photographed by a telescope on the international ROSAT spacecraft.
 The supernova has been confirmed as Type Ia, in which a white dwarf star has accreted matter from a companion until it approaches the Chandrasekhar limit and explodes.
 This type of supernova does not typically create the spectacular nebula more typical of Type II supernovas, such as SN 1054 which created the Crab Nebula.
 A shell of gas is still expanding from its center at about 9,000 km/s.
 A recent study indicates a rate of expansion below 5,000 km/s.